dvguruprasad/game-of-life/doc/intro.md

 4. Any dead cell with exactly three live neighbours comes to life.

 The initial pattern constitutes the 'seed' of the system.
-The first generation is created by applying the above rules simultaneously to every cell in the seed
+The first generation is created by applying the above rules simultaneously to every cell in the seed.
-- births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick.
+Births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 (In other words, each generation is a pure function of the one before.)
 The rules continue to be applied repeatedly to create further generations.